-- You are aged 55 or more;
+- · You are aged 55 or more; and - · The Company gives its approval.

-- You have completed at least two years' Pensionable Service; and

-- The Company gives its approval.

 Your pension will be reduced by factors decided by the Trustee, as advised by the Scheme Actuary to take account of the fact that you are being paid early and therefore for a longer period of time.